cuiyongbo/hello-world/my_wiki/languages/english_notes_15.rst

 |
 | charisma
 | Definition: the powerful personal quality that some people have to attract and impress other people
-| Usage: the President has great personal charisma. [个人魅力]
+| Usage: Prime Minister President has great personal charisma. [个人魅力]
 |
 | long pig [人肉]
 | Definition: [obsolete] human flesh eaten by cannibals.